ezylang/EvalEx-big-math/README.md

 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=ezylang_EvalEx-big-math&metric=vulnerabilities)](https://sonarcloud.io/summary/new_code?id=ezylang_EvalEx-big-math)
 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=ezylang_EvalEx-big-math&metric=coverage)](https://sonarcloud.io/summary/new_code?id=ezylang_EvalEx-big-math)

-[EvalEx](https://github.com/ezylang/EvalEx) is a handy expression evaluator for Java, that allows to evaluate simple mathematical and boolean expressions.
+[EvalEx](https://github.com/ezylang/EvalEx) is a handy expression evaluator for Java.
+It allows to evaluate mathematical and boolean expressions.

-[Big-math](https://github.com/eobermuhlner/big-math) is a library by Eric Obermühlner and provides advanced Java BigDecimal math functions (pow, sqrt, log, sin, ...) using an arbitrary precision.
+[Big-math](https://github.com/eobermuhlner/big-math) is a library by Eric Obermühlner.
+It provides advanced Java BigDecimal math functions using an arbitrary precision.

 EvalEx-big-math adds the advanced math functions from big-math to EvalEx.

 ## How to use it

-The easiest way is to use the `BigMathExpression` class, which is the same as the `Expression` class, but has all the new functions configured:
+The easiest way is to use the `BigMathExpression` class, which is the same as the `Expression` class, but has all the new functions and operators configured:

 ```java
 BigMathExpression expression = new BigMathExpression("SIN(x)");